verica-vujicic/limeandcoconut/_posts/2021-01-02-peanut-butter-and-strawberry-jelly-cookies.markdown

 </step>

 <step>
 Let them cool.
-Spread a strawberry jam on the flat side of the compact heart and put a flat sie of hollowed one on it.
+Spread a strawberry jam on the flat side of the compact heart and join it with a flat side of hollowed one.
 Repeat the process until you're out of cookies.
 </step>

 Hopefully, you'll not be literally out of cookies before you finish them.